-Many significant factors can contribute to lower back pain.
-Your lifestyle can have a significant impact, next to injury or disease of the spine.
-Your type of lifestyle is one of the easiest areas to address, but sometimes the most difficult to adjust.
+Your lifestyle has a major impact, next to injury or disease of the spine.
+But the good news it that it is also one of the easiest areas to fix.

-Sedentary lifestyle, one that we are all guilty of on at least more than one occasion, is sometimes beyond our control.
-A sedentary lifestyle prevents and delays us from the proper conditioning that our bodies need in order to meet the demands of the day.
+We are all guilty of falling into one at least more than one occasion, is sometimes it’s beyond our control.
+A sedentary lifestyle prevents and delays us from the proper conditioning that our bodies need to meet the demands of the day.

-Because the lumbar spine must bear heavy forces from our bodies, the muscles that support and protect it need daily exercise to function well.
+Because the lumbar spine must bear heavy forces from our bodies, the muscles that support and protect it need daily ‘activation’ to function well.

-Lack of exercise causes the low back to become stiff.
+Lack of basic exercise causes the low back to become stiff.
 Stiffness is usually worse in the morning while muscles can remain tight, weak, and sore for the remainder of the day.
-The discomfort and lack of mobility, deters and discourages us from wanting to exercise these very same muscle groups that are affected.
+The discomfort and lack of mobility deter and discourage us from wanting to exercise these very same muscle groups that are affected.

 It is really from lack of exercise that leads to reduced flexibility, mobility and endurance.
-This is a very difficult cycle and habit to break.
+This is a tough cycle and habit to break.

 By rearranging our priorities, investing much needed time to keep our backs healthy and stronger, and engaging in back healthy activity, we can reverse this cycle, accomplish more and enjoy more free time.

-Many people believe that their active lifestyle is what helps to keep their lower back pain free.
-There are also many people who are active yet suffer low back pain.
-This is also upsetting and discouraging as they are trying to stay active yet suffer with back pain themselves.
+Many people believe that their active lifestyle is what helps to keep their lower back pain-free.
+There are also many who are active yet suffer low back pain.
+It can be upsetting and discouraging as they are trying to stay active yet suffer from back pain themselves.

 By focusing more on protecting your spine, you can gain more power, mobility and endurance that will result in better performance and enjoyment when you are active.

-Proper lifting is key as it requires a series of conscious steps and movements in order to move or carry something safely without back pain.
-Learning what is involved in proper lifting technique in a step wise order protects the lower back and makes lifting a safer and more enjoyable task.
+Proper lifting is essential as it requires a series of conscious steps and movements to move or carry something safely without back pain.
+Learning what is involved in proper lifting technique in step wise order protects the lower back and makes lifting a safer and more enjoyable task.

 It takes time to develop but is very easy to learn.
-Over time, it becomes more effortless as the correct muscles are activated and engaged naturally.
-Lifting technique is explained in the ‘treatment and prevention’ section of the ‘back pain’ category.
+Over time, it becomes more effortless as the right muscles are activated and engaged naturally.
+Lifting technique is explained in the ‘treatment and prevention’ section.

 Posture is key to prevention of lower back pain.
 It is the first requirement before engaging in any task.
 It affects every area of your daily life and requires a conscious effort and commitment to maintain and